QuICC/Model-BoussinesqShellRTC/Readme.md

 $$

 where, with $\alpha=1$ a linear profile is obtained, adequate for an inner core of the same density as the outer core.

-**This is the feature not implemented in the SplitEqaution formalism.**

 ### Temperature: